td8end/DeveloperMap/DAY5STANDUP.md

+# Current status
+* backend POST receiver works, frontend POST sender does not
+* Filtering the map and users works.
+Could use some more server calls for actual DB queries
+* Somewhere on the client side, there is a fetch request limit of 1000.
+We have 800 users currently
+* I'm working in the testing branch.
+Run adds and commits often if you're changing files so we don't lose anything.
+Talk to the team before deleting anything.
 ## TODO before lunch
 * Finish the form input (some values are not nullable, I think we have some JSON mismatch stuff, this is very doable, the curl works)
 * TRY to setup a query endpoint so that we can return the unit name on the cards, should be a join of personnel.id and unit_id